AttentionSeekers/FarSightBERT/report/2.metho.typ

   placement: top,
   scope: "parent",
   image("images/data_prep.png", width: 100%),
-  caption: [Data cleaning and preprocessing steps as seen in code.], ) <fig-data-preprocess>
+  caption: [Data cleaning and preprocessing procedures performed on the MIMIC-III dataset are aligned with the step numbering used in the accompanying codebase available on the GitHub repository.], ) <fig-data-preprocess>

 == Dataset Preprocessing and Cleaning